UK Lawmaker Calls for Complete Ban on Gambling Ads on Channel 4

 A Strategic Target

 Why Channel 4, you may wonder?
 Sobel’s choice of target stems from the broadcaster’s unique status as a publicly owned entity.
-This is despite previous discussions led by Boris Johnson to privatise it.
-Nevertheless, this status, along with Channel 4’s reputation as a “broadcaster known to challenge the status quo” using its “radical voice,” makes it an ideal platform for initiating meaningful change in how gambling advertisements are approached in the UK.
+This is despite previous discussions led by Boris Johnson about privatising it.
+Nevertheless, this status and Channel 4’s reputation as a “broadcaster known to challenge the status quo” using its “radical voice” make it an ideal platform for initiating meaningful change in how gambling advertisements are approached in the UK.
 In his moving letter to Channel 4’s CEO, Alex Mahon, Sobel calls on the network to reflect the majority public opinion favouring gambling ads' complete cessation.

 The Stakes are High